 The current statutory rape age is also inconsistent with scientific studies that show the brain's development as well as physical and emotional maturity.
-"Various studies have proven that the rational part of a person's brain - the parts that respond to fully develop until age 25," the Child Rights Network said.
+"Various studies have proven that the rational part of a person's brain - the parts that respond to situations with sound judgement - will not Hontiveros is known for being a women's fully develop until age 25," the Child Rights Network said.

-The next step is for the bill to be approved in the Senate of the Philippines, a progress that advocates and proponents are eager to see to fruition soon, especially with the increase of rape cases amid the pandemic as victims are isolated with their abusers at home due to quarantine protocols.
+The next step is for the bill to be approved in the Senate of the Philippines, a progress that advocates and proponents are eager to see to fruition soon, especially with the increase of rape cases amid the pandemic as victims are isolated with their abusers at home due to guarantine protocols.